 Watch the how to make milk kefir video tutorial:

 Milk kefir is a fantastic way to begin with fermented foods.
 The process is so simple to make that you can’t really mess it up.
-It requires no specific temperature to culture, like yogurt does.
+It requires no specific temperature to culture like yogurt does.
 It doesn’t grow mold, as sometimes happens with fermented vegetables when not made correctly.

 Kefir is just plain simple, easy to make and easy to use.

-To make milk kefir is easy.
+Making milk kefir is easy.

-Fill with milk to two inches below rim.
+Fill with milk to two inches below the rim.
 (The beverage will expand slightly, so be careful it doesn’t get too full and spill over.)

-Cover with coffee filter, or small towel, and secure with a rubber band.
+Cover with a coffee filter, or small towel, and secure with a rubber band.
 You could also cover with a loose jar lid.

-Let the milk kefir sit out on the counter until desired thickness and sourness is reached.
+Let the milk kefir sit out on the counter until the desired thickness and sourness is reached.
 This will depend on your personal preferences.
 I like the probiotic benefits of extra thick and sour kefir, so I leave mine out about 36 hours.
 Some people leave it out only 12 hours.